yixia/VitamioDemo/README.md

 VitamioDemo
 ===========

-Demo of Vitamio for Android, it's reference the [VitamioBundle][1] tag v3.0.
+Demo of Vitamio for Android, it's reference the [VitamioBundle][1] .

 License
 =======